How to Deal With Aggressive Lawsuits: A Strategy

 Thus, preparing for trial is often the best approach to force an early conclusion of a plaintiff’s weak or frivolous lawsuit.
 The other benefit of this “prepare for trial” strategy is that if all else fails and we must go to trial, we are ready and all of the legal costs in the case have been focused upon trial preparation.
 This inevitably lowers the overall cost of defense for our clients.

-If you are faced with a trust, real estate, or business dispute, Buffington Law Firm’s trial attorneys have decades of experience in successfully handling such disputes.
-We invite you to contact us for a free legal consultation.
+If you are faced with a trust, real estate, or business dispute, our trial attorneys have decades of experience in successfully handling such disputes.
+We invite you to contact Buffington Law Firm, PC, for a free legal consultation.
 In this consultation you will speak directly with one of our experienced trial attorneys.
 Attorney-client privilege and complete confidentiality apply, and there is never any obligation.